Party of Labour of Albania: External following

-The staunchly orthodox stand of the PPSh attracted many political groupings around the world, particularly among Maoists who were not content with the Communist Party of China's attitude in the late 1970s.
+The staunchly orthodox stand of the PPSh attracted many political groupings around the world, particularly among Maoists who were not content with the Chinese Communist Party's attitude in the late 1970s.
 A large number of parties declared themselves to be in the "PPSh line", especially during the period 1978–1980.
 However, many of them abandoned this certain affiliation after the fall of the socialist government in Albania.
 Today, many of the political parties upholding the political line of the PPSh are grouped around the International Conference of Marxist-Leninist Parties and Organisations.

 The following parties were followers of the PPSh during the Cold War: